qlineai2025/qline/src/DOCUMENTATION.md

 ### Production & Logging

-CuePilot AI includes features designed for a professional production workflow, particularly for video recording and editing.
+Q_ includes features designed for a professional production workflow, particularly for video recording and editing.

 *   **Understanding "Takes"**: The app automatically tracks your performance in "takes."
 A new take is started whenever you resume from a pause, use the rewind function, or jump to a different part of the script with your voice.
 This creates a granular record of every continuous performance segment.
 *   **Log Files for Editing**: By enabling **Command Logging**, you can export this performance data as a `.SRT` file.
 When imported into video editing software like Adobe Premiere Pro, this file will place markers on your timeline for every take, pause, and command, dramatically speeding up the editing process.